-3. ‘Tis the season to tap into holiday shoppers.
-92% of participants in the Shop Small Movement say their business stands out during the busy holiday shopping season because of Small Business Saturday.
-59% said the day is a significant contributor to their holiday sales every year.
-This could be the perfect time to kick off your pre-holiday sales or tease even bigger sales later in the season.
+Small Business Saturday is a game-changer for businesses during the bustling holiday shopping season.
+A whopping 92% of participants in the Shop Small Movement agree that their business stands out because of Small Business Saturday, with 59% stating that the day significantly contributes to their holiday sales each year.
+According to Shopify, 41% of shoppers plan to start their shopping spree by the end of October, making it the perfect opportunity to kick off your pre-holiday sales or tempt customers with even bigger discounts later in the season.

 Here’s a quick checklist to help you get started, stay competitive, spread the word, increase sales and promote Small Business Saturday:

 At Seacoast Bank, we’re here to help.
-If you have questions about the financial side of your business or want to know more about solutions we offer for business banking, payroll and more, visit seacoastbank.com or call us at 888.669.4050.
+If you have questions about the financial side of your business or want to know more about the solutions we offer for business banking, contact your local banker using the form below.